 Others send in fast cavalry or flying units to get just close enough to Night Goblins so they release their fanatics or units with frenzy in general and send them on a wild goose chase.
 Cue Benny Hill theme.

-In Warhammer 40,000, this is a well known tactic called a distraction carnifex, where you wave a big nasty thing in an opponent's face while the much more deadly but lower profile units do their job, ex: a possessed chaos vindicator goes full speed towards the enemy while some predators sit back and eat his tanks.
+In Warhammer 40,000, this is a well known psychological tactic called a Distraction Carnifex, named after the Tyranid living siege engine, where you wave a very scary model in an opponent's face while the much more deadly but lower profile units do their job, ex: a Possessed Chaos Vindicator goes full speed towards the enemy with their BFG while some Predators sit back and eat your opponent's tanks with their Lascannons.

 Parodied in Munchkin with the Duck of Doom.
 "You should know better than to pick up a duck in a dungeon."

 In Legend of the Five Rings, the Tomb of Iuchiban was constructed to seal in the deathless, body-jumping sorcerer.
 The entrance requires several heavily guarded artifacts to open, and every room is full of deathtraps.
 Incredibly powerful wards and spirits prevent anyone from simply tunneling or using magic to bypass the traps.
-Why didn't the builders just seal the tomb on all sides with these wards?
+You may be wondering why the tomb has an entrance at all: Why didn't the builders just seal the tomb on all sides with these wards?
 They did.
 The "outer tomb" network of traps is there to lure in Iuchiban's followers and kill them off.
 There is no way to access the tomb itself.